backstage/backstage/docs/features/kubernetes/configuration.md

 Specifies additional information for the selected `dashboardApp` formatter.

-Note that, eventhough `dashboardParameters` is optional for some formatters, it is mandatory for others, such as GKE.
+Note that, even though `dashboardParameters` is optional, it might be mandatory for some dashboards, such as GKE.

 ###### required parameters for GKE